How to reduce stress: 6 tips for new mums

 3. Schedule in some self-care time

 Ok, ladies.
 This is one of my non-negotiables.
 I don’t thrive without this time.
 Yoga and meditation time I will describe below definitely come under self-care.
-Maybe for you it’s getting a massage, or acupuncture.
-Anything that allows you to take the time away from family, and just to focus on your health and wellbeing.
-It doesn’t need to be something expensive.
+Anything that allows you to take your attention away from your baby, and just to focus on your health and wellbeing.
+It doesn’t need to be something expensive or luxurious.
 It could be a nature walk, barefoot walking on the beach, reading a book in hammock or the bath time soaking in Epsom salts and essential oils.
 Uninterrupted time in solitude recharge my batteries.
-Schedule in this quiet time everyday no matter how short it may be and make sure to schedule in longer sessions on weekends when you're likely to receive help from others to look after your little one.
+Schedule in some quiet time everyday no matter how short it may be and make sure to schedule in longer sessions on weekends when you're likely to receive help from others.

 I am so grateful for having the knowledge to nurture and nourish my own body, heart and mind.
 Without yoga, I have no idea how I'd have coped being a mum!
 I feel calmer, more balanced, accepting and loving after each time I spend time on my mat.
 It would be amazing to have an hour everyday to do yoga but lets be honest.
 That might not be realistic especially when you have a newborn.
 5-10 minutes is a great place to begin.
 Little bit of yoga is better than nothing!
 Take a moment to check in with yourself and ask how you want to feel.
 Have you noticed how different poses make us feel?
 If you are always on the go, running from one appointment to another, perhaps balancing poses like a tree will help you feel a bit more grounded.
 Maybe you’ve been breastfeeding all day, carrying your little one on your chest using a carrier and driving around (i.e. lots of forward bending).
 Your body is likely to thank you for doing a backbend.
 If you are not sure what pose to do, you can’t go wrong with savasana.
 (Final relaxation pose known as a corpse pose)